adoptium/infrastructure/FAQ.md

 ### Dockerhost Patching

-At the moment we have the [updatepackages.sh](https://github.com/adoptium/infrastructure/blob/master/ansible/playbooks/AdoptOpenJDK_Unix_Playbook/roles/DockerStatic/scripts/updatepackages.sh) script which runs weekly on all of our Dockerhost systems to ensure that the Static Docker containers are patched and up to date.
+At the moment we have the [updatepackages.sh](https://github.com/adoptium/infrastructure/blob/master/ansible/playbooks/AdoptOpenJDK_Unix_Playbook/roles/DockerStatic/scripts/updatepackages.sh) script which runs weekly on all of our Dockerhost systems via a scheduled job on our AWX server to ensure that the Static Docker containers are patched and up to date.
 The script is also used to install new test [prerequisite](https://github.com/adoptium/aqa-tests/blob/master/doc/Prerequisites.md#prerequisites) packages onto the containers.

 ### DockerHost TODO